 3. Past Reserves are used to fund only the land component of the total compensation of the acquisition costs.

-6. The Net Investment Returns Contribution (NIRC) comprises up to 50% of the Net Investment Returns on the net assets managed by GIC and MAS, and up to 50% of the investment income from the remaining assets (which includes Temasek).
+4. The Net Investment Returns Contribution (NIRC) comprises up to 50% of the Net Investment Returns on the net assets invested by GIC, MAS and Temasek, and up to 50% of the investment income from the remaining assets.

 If you do not already have Adobe Reader or Microsoft Word, please download the software for free here:[pdf] [word].